Madigan pleads not guilty in racketeering, bribery case

 In a 22-count indictment issued last week, prosecutors charge the 79-year-old Democrat with racketeering conspiracy, using interstate facilities in aid of bribery, wire fraud and attempted extortion.

+In describing the charges and potential penalties on Wednesday, assistant U.S. Attorney Amarjeet Singh Bhachu identified seven counts alone that each carry a maximum penalty of 20 years in prison and a $250,000 fine.

-The charges spring from a deferred prosecution agreement between the Justice Department and utility company ComEd in July 2018.
+The charges are related to a deferred prosecution agreement between the Justice Department and utility company ComEd in July 2018.
 The utility paid a $200 million fine in the decadelong bribery scheme.
 It admitted that its top administrators doled out jobs and contracts for lobbyists and a Madigan-preferred law firm, in many cases with no work expected or completed, to curry favor.

 Madigan is the longest-serving head of any legislative body in U.S. history.
 He resigned in early 2021 when he couldn’t garner enough votes from House Democrats to serve a 19th term.

-Named alongside Madigan in the indictment is longtime confidante Michael McClain of Quincy, once the most powerful lobbyist in the state Capitol.
-He was charged in late 2020 with bribery and conspiracy and was also scheduled to be arraigned Wednesday.
+Named alongside Madigan in the indictment is longtime confidant Michael McClain of Quincy, once the most powerful lobbyist in the state Capitol.
+He was initially charged in late 2020.
+In the newer indictment, he faces charges of bribery and wire fraud.
+He pleaded not guilty.

 Follow Political Writer John O’Connor at https://twitter.com/apoconnor